Special Accommodation Requests

 Students requesting accommodations due to a medical disability must submit a Medical Disability Verification Form and supporting documentation, if applicable.
 To establish that an individual is covered under the law, documentation must indicate that a specific disability exists and that the identified disability substantially limits one or more major life activities.
 A diagnosis of a disorder in and of itself does not automatically qualify an individual for accommodation.
 The documentation must also support the request for accommodations and academic adjustments.

 Register with Accommodative Services

-If you are a new, incoming student and wish to register with Accommodative Services, please click: Register at ACCOMMODATE.
+If you are a new, incoming student and wish to register with Accommodative Services, please click here for more information and to register.